frgomes/bash-scripts/README.md

 ### Features in a nutshell

-* Useful shell scripts mainly aiming daily mundane tasks, such as finding text on large codebases;
+* Useful shell scripts aiming daily mundane tasks, such as finding text on large codebases;
-* Useful post installation scripts, when a sysadmin is configuring a brand new laptop or server;
+* Useful post installation scripts aiming sysadmins configuring a brand new laptop or server;
 * Useful shell scripts for installing Java, Node, Rust or Scala, among a bunch of other things.
+* Separate history per session but also offers a consolidated ``history+`` for all sessions.

 ## For the impatient